AustinCodingAcademy/advanced-hangman-game/README.md

 * xGoogle this this package to learn how to use it
 * xUse random-words to initialize the state wordToGuess with a random word
 * xFill the correctGuesses array with "_" for however many letters the wordToGuess has
-* Add a change listener to the textbox
+* xAdd a change listener to the textbox
-* Assign value of textbox to state property guess
+* xAssign value of textbox to state property guess
-* Make sure only one letter is allowed to be typed in
+* xMake sure only one letter is allowed to be typed in
 * Add a click listener to the button
   * Determine if the guess is in the wordToGuess
   * Increment the strike value if the guess is not in the wordToGuess and setState